grandady/salesdata_Exploration/README.md

 15. Address Line 1: Primary address of the customer.
 Essential for shipping and delivery.

-16. Address Line 2: Secondary address information.
-Additional detail for accurate shipping.
+16. Address Line 2: Secondary address information—additional detail for accurate shipping.

 17. City: City where the customer is located.
 Useful for regional sales analysis and logistics.

 18. State: State where the customer is located.
 Important for compliance and regional analysis.

 19. Postal Code: Postal code for the customer’s address.
-Used for detailed geographic analysis and shipping logistics.
+They were used for detailed geographic analysis and shipping logistics.

 20. Country: Country of the customer.
 Helps in international sales analysis and compliance.

 21. Territory: Sales territory assigned to the order.
 Useful for sales strategy and regional performance analysis.

 22. Contact Last Name: Last name of the customer’s contact person.
-Important for personalized communication.
+It is important for personalized communication.

 23. Contact First Name: First name of the customer’s contact person.
 Complements personalized communication efforts.